lenz3000/unified-path-gradients/ReadMe.md

 ### Code

+#### Examples

 `Example.ipynb` contains a simple example of how to use the path gradients in practice.
-The code is written in PyTorch and shows the improved convergence of path gradients compared to standard estimators including the score in a 2d Gaussian toy example.
+The code is written in PyTorch and shows the improved convergence of path gradients compared to standard estimators including the score in a 2d Gaussian toy example with intuitive visualizations.

+`script/mgm_train.py` lets you train your own model with path gradients on a Multivariate Gaussian Mixture (MGM) model.

+`script/u1_train.py` lets you train your own flow with path gradients on a U1 lattice field problem.

+#### Gradient Estimators

+We provide the following gradient estimators:

+- `RepQP`: standard reverse KL estimator
+- `ML`: standard forward KL estimator
+- `DropInQP`: drop-in path gradient reverse for reverse KL
+- `DropInPQ`: drop-in path gradient reverse for forward KL
+- `fastPathQP`: fast path gradient estimator for reverse KL
+- `fastPathPQ`: fast path gradient estimator for forward KL

+The `fastpath` family of estimators utilize the fast path gradient estimator from the paper and exploit redundant and recursive operations to obtain the benefits of path gradients with just 1.3X over standrad non-path gradient estimators.